zilbers/analytics-challenge-boilerplate/backend.md

 * __type-__ recives one of the `eventName` options according to the `Event` interface, and returns only matching Events.
 * __browser-__ recives one of the `browser` options according to the `Event` interface, and returns only matching Events.
 * __search-__ recives a value and test if it exists in one of the `Event` entities.
-* __offset-__ recives an integer and representing the number of events to send back to the client.
+* __offset-__ recives an integer representing the number of events to send back to the client.

 __IMPORTANT__
 The entry point response format is